ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

     <img width="515" height="290" alt="image" src="https://github.com/user-attachments/assets/851e1f14-524d-49f0-9c42-74bebf0ae30d" />

-    - Tracked word trends over time and across brands.
+    - Tracked keyword trends over time for specific brands.
+For example, appearance related and value-for-money terms in Amazon Collection reviews peaked around 2010, then declined and stabilized.
+It is consistent with a maturing brand whose early adopters wrote more expressive reviews.
+This function can be applied to any keyword or brand to detect shifts in customer reviews over time.

     <img width="508" height="375" alt="image" src="https://github.com/user-attachments/assets/06d8ba02-35cb-4d34-bb7e-9a82900cdc94" />